 Doberman Pinschers have the intelligence and athleticism to make the perfect guard dog.
 Along with their highly trainable nature, they also have the dominating appearance of a threatening dog.

-This high-energy breed is also known to be affectionate towards their owners and can even be gentle enough to play with children.
+This high-energy breed is also known to be affectionate towards its owners and can even be gentle enough to play with children.

 (Find out more about Dobermans as guard dogs.)